DMacMakes/dmacdocs/content/en/torrens/ise102/week10/index.md

 2: Add constants for UP and DOWN.
 3: Look at the left right code; now implement up and down movement.

-## Too fast!
+## Too slow!

-Right now our loop runs 60 times per second.
-If we move one pixel every loop thats 60 pixels a second, and our window is only 30!
+Right now our loop runs 10 times per second.
+If we move one pixel every loop thats 10 pixels a second.

 maths:
 60 loops * move 1 pixel in x = we moved right 60 pixels 1 second.
 30 pixels in window / 60 moved per second = 0.5 seconds!

 How do we change the speed?

-### Don't move so far each frame

-But we're moving 1 pixel, we'd have to move **move less than 1 pixel** per loop but.. fractions!
-That gets complicated: you have to use floats, and round to the nearest pixel etc.

 ### Easy Fix, Change The Framerate!

-If the problem is that the game is running too fast, just run it slower!
+If the problem is that the game is running too slow, just run it faster!

 ### Exercise 2c: setFPS